-God's Top Ten consisted of two tables of five commandments each.
+The Ten Commandments Moses etched into the rock tablets, weren't just ten arbitrary rules.
+God's Top Ten consisted of two tables of five commands each.
 The first five teach us how to love God.
-The second five... how to love our neighbor.

-But the commandments were all about love - for God and for others.
-Love is the essence of the Law - the spirit of the Law.
+The second five teach us how to love our neighbor.
+But all ten are about love - for God and others.
+Love is the essence or the spirit of the Law.
 Love is "the tenor of these words."